 With safety being the number one priority, testing will be initially carried out on all properties to ensure communities are not exposed to contamination, and workers are not exposed to any hazardous materials.

-You need to opt in to the clean-up program and register your property.
-You can do this online or call Service NSW on 13 77 88.
+To opt in to the clean-up program and register your property, call Service NSW on 13 77 88.

 Most residential properties were cleared by 30 June 2020.
 It has taken longer for isolated properties in remote areas and regions to be cleaned up.

 - safe access to affected areas, including no fire events

 - availability of demolition contractors to conduct the works